lbueti/forplot/README.md

 For *f* items there are several helper function to modify the options for the different elements: *f_axis*, *f_points*, *f_arrows*.
-Also here, all options from `?graphics::axis`, `?graphics::points` and `?graphics::arrows` can be used.
+Also here, all options from `graphics::axis`, `graphics::points` and `graphics::arrows` can be used.
 As we do only have one forest item, we do not have specify the *item*.

 ``` r